-- Ensure full access to a broad, balanced, and relevant curriculum - Ensure that all teachers are teachers of all pupils (SEND, EAL, gifted and talented (G&T)) - Ensure that pupils' views and preferences are sought and used to inform us - Ensure that we share information regularly with parents and value their vital role in their child's continued progress - Ensure all children with specific needs i.e. SEND, EAL.
-G&T, underachieving, emotional, are tracked, targeted and supported appropriately to achieve the best possible outcomes, preparing them effectively for adulthood.
+- Ensure full access to a broad, balanced and relevant curriculum. - Ensure that all teachers are teachers of all pupils (SEND, EAL, G&T) - Ensure that pupils' views and preferences are sought and used to inform us. - Ensure that we share information regularly with parents and value their vital role in the child's continued progress. - Ensure all children with specific needs i.e. SEND, G&T, EAL, Underachieving, Emotional are tracked, targeted and supported appropriately to achieve the best possible outcomes, preparing them effectively for adulthood.

-As an inclusive school, Essex Primary refers to current legal frameworks and guidelines generated by the Department for Education (DfE) in order to be up to date with current practice and advice.
+As an inclusive school, Essex Primary refers to current legal frameworks and guidelines generated by the DfES in order to be up to date with current practice and advice.